Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

 Our interest in translocations in permutations is motivated by rank modulation coding, as illustrated by the examples depicted in Figures~\ref{fig:adjacent-errors} and~\ref{fig:translocation-errors}.
 In classical multi-level flash memories, each cell used for storing information is subjected to errors.
-As a result, classical error control schemes of non-zero rate can not be efficiently used in such systems.
-One solution to the problem is to encode the information in terms of rankings~\cite{kendall1970rankcorrelation}, rather than absolute values of the stored information sequences.
-As a result, data is represented by permutations and errors manifest themselves via reordering of the ordered elements.
-The simplest model assumes that only adjacent ranks may be exchanged -- or equivalently, that only adjacent positions in the inverse permutation may be exchanged.
+As a result, classical error control schemes of non-zero rate cannot be efficiently used in such systems.
+One solution to the problem is to encode information in terms of rankings~\cite{kendall1970rankcorrelation}, rather than absolute values of the information sequences.
+Consequently, data is represented by permutations and errors manifest themselves via reordering of the ranked elements.
+The simplest model assumes that only adjacently ranked elements may be exchanged.

 This model has the drawback that it does not account for more general changes in ranks.
 With respect to this observation, consider the charge-drop model in Figure~\ref{fig:translocation-errors}.
-Here, cell number 3, ranked second, experienced a leakage rate sufficiently high to move the cells ranking to the seventh position.
-If other cells had significantly more moderate leakage rates, the resulting ranking would be the result of a (right) translocation error.
-It is easy to note that in this framework, one translocation $\phi(i,j)$ of ``length'' $|i-j|$ corresponds to $|i-j|$ adjacent transpositions.
-Nevertheless, a translocation should be counted as a single error, and not a sequence of adjacent transposition errors.
+Here, cell number 3, ranked second, experienced a leakage rate sufficiently high to move the cell's ranking to the eighths position.
+This error is represented by the translocation $\phi(2,8)$.
+The translocation $\phi(2,8)$ corresponds to six adjacent transpositions.
+Nevertheless, as already argued, a translocation should be counted as a single error, and not a sequence of adjacent transposition errors.

-The translocation error model may appear to be too broad to describe the phenomena arising in flash memories, as error models corresponding to translocations of small length arise more frequently than translocations of long length.
-The idea of bounded length translocations will be pursuit further in a companion paper.
-We only remark that translocation errors of arbitrary length are of interest since they are suitable for accounting for arbitrary charge drops of any cell \emph{independently} of the drops of other cells.
+The translocation error model may appear to be too broad to describe the phenomena arising in flash memories, as errors corresponding to translocations of small length arise more frequently than errors corresponding to translocations of long length.
+The idea of bounded length translocations (bounded burst errors) will be addressed in a companion paper\footnote{Note that a bounded length translocation in a permutation $\pi$ is closely related to a bounded $L_1$-metric error in $\pi^{-1}$, studied in~\cite{klove2010PermutationArrays}.}.
+We also remark that translocation errors of arbitrary length accurately model \emph{any} error that affects a single cell, and are hence suitable for modeling arbitrary charge drops of cells independently of drops of other cells, as well as read disturb and write disturb errors~\cite{Grupp2009Characterizing}.
 This makes them a good candidate for studying new error-control schemes in flash memories.